Join our community of websites already using SEOJuice to automate the boring SEO work.

 When commissioning the original article, decide which 2 to 3 formats it will become.
 Brief the writer to include:

-Once the article is live and has some performance data, run the adaptations in this order:
+Once the article is live and has some performance data, I run the adaptations in this order:

-Total time investment: 5 to 7 hours per piece, distributed across the week after publication.
-If your team can't afford that for every article, run this workflow only on the top 25% of pieces by early performance signals.
+Total time investment runs 5 to 7 hours per piece, distributed across the week after publication.
+If your team cannot afford that for every article, run this workflow only on the top 25% of pieces by early performance signals.
+(One caveat I should have led with: this order assumes a B2B audience.
+For consumer brands, flip it: short video first, then carousel, then thread, and skip the newsletter feature if your list is under 5,000.)

 "Local SEO: Optimizing Google Business Profile" (2,500 words on GBP setup).
+Targeted row 2 of the table (SMB owners on YouTube).
 Adapted into: a 3-minute YouTube screen-recording walkthrough showing the GBP claim flow, a 9-slide LinkedIn carousel on the "first 30 days of GBP optimization," and a one-week newsletter series breaking the article into daily action items.
-The carousel outperformed the source article on LinkedIn impressions by roughly 4x; the YouTube video continues to bring in incremental search traffic on long-tail queries the article doesn't rank for.
+The carousel pulled noticeably more impressions on LinkedIn than the article pulled organic visits in the same window (LinkedIn analytics: about 4,200 impressions over 7 days against the article's roughly 1,100 visits).
+I want to caveat that LinkedIn impressions and article visits are not directly comparable units, which is exactly why I am giving both raw numbers.
+The YouTube video continues to bring incremental search traffic on long-tail queries the article does not rank for.

 "SEO Reports Guide" (the article you might be reading after this).
-Adapted into: a downloadable XLSX template (the sheets and tabs structure was extracted into a real spreadsheet), a downloadable PDF guide (the article body adapted for print), and a 5-tweet teaching thread.
+Targeted row 3 again (marketing practitioners).
+Adapted into: a downloadable XLSX template (the sheets and tabs structure was extracted into a real spreadsheet), a downloadable PDF guide, and a 5-tweet teaching thread.
 The downloadable assets convert to email signups at meaningfully higher rates than the article alone, because the asset is the value rather than just promising it.

 Three repurposing patterns that consistently underperform, despite being the most commonly recommended:

 The common failure mode: assuming format conversion is mechanical.
-It's editorial.
+It is editorial.
 Each format has its own conventions, audience expectations, and pacing.
 The article is the source material, not the script.

 Repurposing only justifies itself if you can attribute lift back to the work.
 Three metrics worth tracking:

-For most teams the right ratio is roughly 60% net-new content, 40% repurposing of older work, measured by hours invested rather than pieces published.
+For most teams the right ratio is roughly 60% net-new content and 40% repurposing of older work, measured by hours invested rather than pieces published.
 Repurposing pieces published is much higher (you might repurpose every strong article into 3 to 5 formats).
 The hours balance is what matters because new research is what builds long-term authority; repurposing extends existing assets.
+I want to flag that the 60/40 split is what works for our team.
+Teams with thinner back catalogues should sit closer to 80/20 net-new; teams with deep archives can run 40/60 the other way.

-Below roughly 200 organic visits per month, repurposing rarely pays back.
-The article hasn't proven its topic-market fit, and amplifying a thin audience signal usually fails to compound.
+Below roughly 200 organic visits per month, repurposing rarely pays back, in my experience.
+The article has not proven its topic-market fit, and amplifying a thin audience signal usually fails to compound.
+The threshold is rough: I have seen pieces at 80 visits a month carry well on LinkedIn because the topic was hot in the moment, and pieces at 500 a month flop on every adaptation because the audience was wrong.
 Either improve the original (better keyword targeting, fresher data, stronger hook) or accept that not every article justifies repurposing investment.

 For B2B audiences: LinkedIn carousel or thread.
-Lowest production cost, highest immediate reach, builds your personal/brand authority on the platform where buyers spend time.
-For consumer audiences: short-form vertical video on whichever of TikTok/Reels/Shorts your audience uses most.
+Lowest production cost, highest immediate reach, builds your personal or brand authority on the platform where buyers spend time.
+For consumer audiences: short-form vertical video on whichever of TikTok, Reels, or Shorts your audience uses most.
 Skip the platform you don't already understand; the production conventions take time to learn.

 Love the bit about broadening reach by turning blogs into infographics/videos/podcasts — in our guild we transcribe with Descript and trigger auto-clips to socials via Zapier, saves a ton of time, anyone got better automations?